-- to receive the annual consolidated financial statements of Artis for the year ended December 31, 2018, including the external auditor's report thereon; - 2. to fix the number of Trustees to be elected at eight; - 3. to elect the Trustees who will hold office until the next annual meeting of the Unitholders; - 4. to appoint the external auditor of Artis for the ensuing year and authorize the Trustees to fix the remuneration of the external auditor; - 5. to consider, in an advisory, non-binding capacity, the approach to executive compensation described in this Information Circular in "Part VI Executive Compensation Discussion and Analysis"; and - 6. to transact such other business as may properly come before the Meeting or any adjournment thereof.
+- to receive the annual consolidated financial statements of Artis for the year ended December 31, 2019, including the external auditor's report thereon; - 2. to fix the number of Trustees to be elected at seven; - 3. to elect the Trustees who will hold office until the next annual meeting of the Unitholders; - 4. to appoint the external auditor of Artis for the ensuing year and authorize the Trustees to fix the remuneration of the external auditor; - 5. to consider, in an advisory, non-binding capacity, the approach to executive compensation referenced in this Information Circular in "Part VI Executive Compensation Discussion and Analysis"; - 6. to consider and, if thought advisable, to pass, with or without variation, a resolution approving the adoption of a Fourth Amended and Restated Unitholder Rights Plan Agreement, which renews, with minor amendments, the current Unitholder Rights Plan of Artis, as more fully described in this Management Information Circular; and, - 7. to transact such other business as may properly come before the Meeting or any adjournment thereof.